floooh/floooh.github.io/_posts/2016-08-27-asmjs-diet.md

 Javascript code that does more than just calling HTML5 APIs, the size differences to emscripten-compiled code are surprisingly small.

-The main takeaway is that **compressed asm.js code can be as small as native code** and can even rival handwritten Javascript code in some cases.
+The main takeaway is that **compressed asm.js code can be as small as compressed native code** and can even rival handwritten Javascript code in some cases.
 The actual problem is usually that it is already the native executable that's bloated, and such bloat is unfortunately quite easy to achieve with C++ (much harder with pure C).

 ### General C/C++ Tips